SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Approach

 \subsubsection{Template Specification Mutation}

 As shown in Table~\ref{tab:mutations}, we define four kinds of mutation operators including predicative, logical, comparative, and arithmetic.
 Each type of mutation corresponds to one type of operator supported by JML.
-LLMs perform well in capturing the overall semantics of a program, but they often make mistakes in grasping the fine-grained relationships between variables, resulting in incorrect operators used to describe the relationships between variables, which is why our mutation design is centered around the operators.
-When applying the mutation operator to a specification, it substitutes the operators of the corresponding type in the specification with another operator of the same type.
+LLMs perform well in formulating the overall syntactical structure of specifications, but they often make mistakes in grasping the fine-grained relationships between variables, resulting in incorrect operators used to describe the relationships between variables, which is why our mutation design is centered around the operators.
+A mutation operation substitutes the operators of the corresponding type in the specification with another of the same type.
 For example, after applying a predicative mutation, a \verb|\exists| predicate within a specification may be substituted with \verb|\forall|.
 Note that the mutation for a certain type of operator does not necessarily create only one mutated candidate.
 For example, the expression \verb|a <= b| may be mutated to \verb|a < b| or \verb|a - 1 <= b|.
 If multiple mutations can be applied to a specification at the same time, we try to exhaust each combination of different types of mutations to get all potential variants. \revised{Since the set of all potential variants of a certain template is determined, the exhaustive searching process is deterministic.} For instance, the expression \verb|x < n + 1| can be mutated to \verb|x <= n + 1| from the comparative type, \verb|x < n - 1| from the arithmetic type, or \verb|x <= n - 1| by combining them.